Ron Fortunato

 Ron Fortunato is an American film and television cinematographer and a television director.
-His credits include Nil by Mouth, Sunset Strip, Hachiko: A Dog's Story and 100 Centre Street.
+His credits include Nil by Mouth, Before the Devil Knows You're Dead, Sunset Strip, Hachiko: A Dog's Story and 100 Centre Street.
 From 2009 to 2010, he directed two episodes of Gossip Girl.
 He has been a member of the American Society of Cinematographers since 1998.

 In 2001, he was nominated for Outstanding Cinematography for a Multi-Camera Series at the Primetime Emmy Awards for his work on 100 Centre Street.